RishabhRD/450DSA/greedy/important.md

 ## 11.cc : Minimum cost to cut the board

 We cut the more costy edge first so that number of pieces doesn't increase

+## 32.cc : Smallest number

+We do it greedily by taking sum - 1 into account. from right to left is sum > 9 at any point we make the place 9 otherwise we make the place remaining sum.
+And at last we fill the last first digit by remaining sum + 1.